 - You become an API Scope Group member.

 - The API is visible in the My APIs section.

 - The Access function is available on the API > Overview page of the API.

-- If you are a Leader of the API Context Group, the Groups page in the APIs section displays your group membership (with Leader role), and a list of members you have personally invited to the API Context Group.
+- If you are a Leader of the API Scope Group, the Groups page in the APIs section displays your group membership (with Leader role), and a list of members you have personally invited to the API Scope Group.